Can The Health Insurance Company Do That?

-Of these documents, the primary document to ask for is the one under which the plan is established or operated, and is commonly referred to as the “master plan document.”
-This is the document that controls the terms of the plan, and is the one that should have the language stating what authority the plan or insurance company has to recover in a subrogation claim.
+Of these documents, the primary document to ask for is the one under which the plan is established or operated, commonly referred to as the “master plan document.”
+This is the document that controls the terms of the plan and is the one that should have the language stating what authority the plan or insurance company has to recover in a subrogation claim.

-Additionally, if there is a health insurance policy, that document is also a contract or instrument under which a plan is established or operated, and may also contain the relevant subrogation language.
-In fact, for many employers, there is only a health insurance policy, and not a master plan document.
+If there is a health insurance policy, that document is also a contract or instrument under which a plan is established or operated and may also contain the relevant subrogation language.
+In fact, for many employers, there is only a health insurance policy and no a master plan document.

-The third document that should be requested is the summary plan description, or “SPD”.
-This is a document that describes the terms of the ERISA plan in a way calculated for an average employee to understand.
+The third document to request is the summary plan description, or “SPD”.
+This document describes the terms of the ERISA plan in a way calculated for an average employee to understand.
 However, unless it is specifically incorporated into the Plan, it is not officially part of the controlling plan documents.

 III.
 Who may be sued under ERISA § 502(c)?

-A. In most circuits, including the Sixth, only the designated Plan Administrator, who is normally the employer or union providing benefits is liable for a penalty under ERISA § 502(c).
+A. In most circuits, including the Sixth, only the designated Plan Administrator, normally the employer or union providing benefits, is liable for a penalty under ERISA § 502(c).

 ERISA § 502(c)(1) provides that “any administrator” who “fails or refuses to comply with a request for any information which such administrator is required by this title to furnish to a participant or beneficiary” shall be, in the court’s discretion, liable to the participant or beneficiary in the amount up to $110 a day from the date of such failure or refusal.